mattcroat/joy-of-code/posts/sveltify-any-javascript-library/sveltify-any-javascript-library.md

 [Svelte makes it easy to work with any existing JavaScript library](https://joyofcode.xyz/using-javascript-libraries-in-svelte) since it gives you control over the DOM and doesn't require mental gymnastics.

-Instead of using regular JavaScript you can take advantage of the declarative nature of Svelte and **sveltify** any JavaScript library for a nicer developer experience — which you can also publish on [npm](https://www.npmjs.com/) if you want.
+Instead of using regular JavaScript you can take advantage of the declarative nature of Svelte and **Sveltify** any JavaScript library for a nicer developer experience — which you can also publish on [npm](https://www.npmjs.com/) if you want.

 {% embed src="https://stackblitz.com/github/joysofcode/sveltify?ctl=1&embed=1&file=src/routes/+page.svelte&hideExplorer=1&hideNavigation=1&view=preview&title=Sveltify" title="Sveltify" %}